BerkeleyAutomation/FogROS2/docs/cloud_robotics.md

+---
+layout: page
+title: Cloud Robotics
+permalink: /cloud_robotics
+nav_order: 1
+---

 Cloud Robotics
 ===
-Cloud robotics encompasses many relations between the cloud and Robotics.
+Cloud robotics encompasses many relations between the cloud and robotics.
 Here we focus on what the cloud offers, explicitly focusing on the capabilities FogROS 2 can give robots by using the cloud.

 What is the cloud?
 ---